openflighthpc/flight-job/README.md

 * `submit.sh`:  `$1` is the path to the rendered script for the job to be submitted, and
 * `monitor.sh`: `$1` is the scheduler generated ID of the job to be monitored.

 Both scripts use the final line of STDOUT as a means to communicate back to `flight-job`.
 This line must be in a JSON string according to the script's specification.
-These specifications are not considered part of `flight-job` public interface and maybe updated within a minor release.
+These specifications are independently versioned from the CLI and may change on a minor release.
 The specification is defined using [JSON Schema](https://json-schema.org/understanding-json-schema/index.html):

 * [Submit Script Response Specification](lib/flight_job/models/job/submit_response_schema.yaml)
 * [Monitor Script Response Specification](lib/flight_job/models/job/monitor_response_schema.yaml)